doctorfree/MusicPlayerPlus/README.md

 The Essentia acoustic analysis is the most thorough, adds acoustic metadata to the Beets library management system, and provides the greatest flexibility but at a cost of possibly days of analysis and extraction time.

-The Blissify analysis is the default method employed by `mppinit metadata`.
+Metadata analysis and extraction with Essentia is the default behavior.

-Blissify creates a similarity database of all songs in the MPD music library.
+The Blissify analysis creates a similarity database of all songs in the music library.
 This can be used to automate the creation of playlists and other actions.
 The drawback of using Blissify is it does not add acoustic metadata to the Beets library so the results of a Blissify analysis are only available to Blissify and not Beets.

 **[NOTE:]** Acoustic analysis with `blissify` is currently not available on